-8.2.10 The size or magnitude of each impact is determined as a predicted deviation from the baseline conditions during construction, operation and decommissioning, as described in Table 8.2.
+8.2.11 The size or magnitude of each impact is determined as a predicted deviation from the baseline conditions during construction, operation and decommissioning, as described in Table 8.2.

-Table 8.2: Magnitude of Impact on a Receptor Magnitude of Impact 5 Large Large alteration / change in the quality or quantity of and / or to the physical or biological characteristics of environmental resource.
+Table 8.2: Magnitude of Impact on a Receptor Magnitude of Impact Criteria Large Large alteration / change in the quality or quantity of and / or to the physical or biological characteristics of environmental resource.
 Medium Medium alteration / change in the quality or quantity of and / or to the physical or biological characteristics of environmental resource.
 Small Small alteration / change in the quality or quantity of and / or to the physical or biological characteristics of environmental resource.
-None No alteration / change detectable in the quality or quantity of and / or to the physical or biological characteristics of environmental resource.